 The aim of this scheme is to provide a facility which has a focus on encouraging the use of active and sustainable transport.
-A mobility hub offer a combination of cycle hire/cargo bikes, e-car club vehicles and e-scooters in addition to high quality cycle parking and access to public transport services for the local urban community.
+A travel hub offers a combination of cycle hire/cargo bikes and e-car club vehicles in addition to high quality cycle parking and access to public transport services for the local urban community.
 They are located in places which offer access to rail and bus services and have a nearby population to serve e.g. town or local centres.
 They can also offer facilities such as cafes or ‘pop-up’ retail units, all linked together through high quality public realm and streetscape.
 They can also act as micro-consolidation points with ‘click & collect’ facilities for a range of services such as parcels, shopping or dry cleaning.

 Finally, they may offer community facilities such as cycle training, bike clubs, guide bike rides, ‘bike repairs and servicing maintenance or any other relevant opportunities for supporting community activity.

-The Mobility Hub if completed, will be the first in Hampshire.
+The Travel Hub if completed, will be the first in Hampshire.

 - Contact us